afichet/brdf-snippets/README.md

 BRDF code snippets
 ==================

-This repository some contains code for loading some BRDF formats.
+This repository contains code for loading some BRDF formats.
 If you find an error, you're welcome to put an issue or submit a merge request.